School of Psychology

 What happens on the course?

-Counselling psychology brings a unique fusion of the science of psychology with the traditions of psychotherapy, enabling graduates to work in a variety of challenging professional settings.
+Counselling Psychology brings a unique fusion of the science of Psychology with the traditions of Psychotherapy, enabling graduates to work in a variety of challenging professional practice settings.

-Our counselling psychology doctorate is one of the longest-established training programmes in the United Kingdom, providing an exciting learning experience leading to professional recognition as a qualified counselling psychologist.
+Our programme is one of the longest established training programmes in the United Kingdom, providing an exciting learning experience leading to professional recognition as a qualified Counselling Psychologist.
 It is a programme of personal and professional development designed to develop competencies in the assessment and psychotherapeutic treatment of complex mental health issues.
 You will gain expertise in applied psychotherapies, research, and professional practice.

-Each year you will undertake a range of modules where you will learn from qualified experts in the field, who will teach you how to engage with clients and make a positive contribution to their welfare.
-You will engage in experiential learning throughout the programme, and develop a robust skill set that can be applied in any work situation.
+A foundation in humanist values, with emphasis on an empathic therapist-client relationship as central to mental health work, the programme offers an integrative framework for the development of a range of clinical, research, and reflective skills.
+It offers an applied working knowledge of humanistic, cognitive behavioural, psychodynamic and systemic approaches.
+It supports the development of formulation-driven, integrated, and evidence-based ways of working, where trainees respond to the unique needs of each client they see.
+This degree offers a unique fusion of academic Psychology and practical training in counselling competencies.
+Each year, you will undertake a range of modules where you will learn from qualified experts in the field, who will teach you how to engage with clients and make a positive contribution to their welfare.
+You will engage in experiential learning throughout the entirety of the programme, and develop a robust skill set that can be applied in any work situation.

-Building on a programme history spanning two decades, this doctorate is committed to the development of ethical and reflective practitioners who work collaboratively with clients, as co-creators of the therapeutic experience.
-The vitality of the course comes from an experienced and supportive course team, passionate about empowerment in mental health.
+The vitality of the course comes from an experienced and supportive course team that is passionate about empowerment in mental health.
+Building on a programme history spanning two decades, the programme is committed to the development of ethical and reflective practitioners who work collaboratively with clients as co-creators of the therapeutic experience.

 The team has longstanding relationships with experienced placement supervisors in the NHS, education sector and surrounding services.
 We work closely to ensure that course content and clinical placement experiences remain at the forefront of modern mental health practice, with supervision normally provided by a Counselling or Clinical Psychologist.